emhoracek/smooch/README.md

 [GitHub wiki](https://github.com/emhoracek/smooch/wiki), please check it out if you want to learn more.

-I built a tool for converting KiSS cells (the individual graphics) to pnm format (which is then simple to convert to lots of other formats).
+I built a tool for converting KiSS cels (the individual graphics) to pnm format (which is then simple to convert to lots of other formats).

 Now, I'm making a KiSS doll viewer for the browser -- and you can help!
 Check out the [CONTRIBUTING.md](https://github.com/emhoracek/smooch/blob/master/CONTRIBUTING.md) file for details.